Strategies to facilitate engaging, impactful, and relevant online classes

 The right groups

-Given appropriate student data and quality questions to drive instruction, my next step in planning highly effective student-centered virtual classes is creating student groups that are flexible and ever-changing in order to promote collaboration and cooperative learning.
-I use a combination of homogeneous and heterogeneous student groups depending on the types of tasks I design for my students: Homogeneous student groups are effective for remediation, specific skill practice, and small-group instruction.
-Heterogeneous groups, much preferred in my classes, are effective for project-based learning, collaborative problem solving, and peer support or tutoring.
-Groups range in size from pairs to groups of four, never more than five in order to create as much space as possible for student voice and participation.
+Given appropriate student data and quality questions or tasks to drive instruction, the next step in planning engaging student-centered virtual classes is to create flexible student groups.
+Student groups are ever-changing homogeneous and heterogeneous configurations in order to promote collaboration and cooperative learning.
+Homogeneous student groups are effective for remediation, specific skill practice, and small-group instruction.
+Heterogeneous groups are effective for project-based learning, collaborative problem solving, and peer support.
+Providing a wide variety of diverse grouping opportunities in which students can work with others of different backgrounds and experiences promotes an authentic and relevant learning experience where students develop interpersonal skills for college and career.
+Groups range in size from two to four in order to create adequate space for student voice and participation.

 The right tools

-Ultimately, none of this is entirely unique to the virtual learning environment.
-Creating engaging and student-centered online classrooms and virtual learning interactions requires teachers to consider the following question: What roles and responsibilities do teachers and students have in developing, facilitating, and monitoring a student-centered classroom in brick and mortar schools?
-What we come to find out is that the answers to this question are, in fact, critically important to the answer to our original question: How can teachers develop, facilitate, and monitor a student-centered virtual classroom?
-We must start with best practices in facilitating student-centered learning experiences in physical classrooms and extrapolate ways of replicating those interactions virtually!
-Then, we develop best practices in student-centered learning that are native to the virtual classroom through trial and error and ongoing feedback from students.
-We make learning messy by trying new tools and implementing new collaborative strategies to get students actively involved in the creation of knowledge and the negotiation of meaning while they are live on our screens.
+Ultimately, none of these strategies or considerations are unique to the virtual learning environment.
+Creating engaging and student-centered online classrooms and virtual learning interactions requires teachers to consider this question: What roles and responsibilities do teachers and students have in developing, facilitating, and monitoring a student-centered classroom regardless of where learning takes place?
+Forward-thinking educators must develop best practices native to the virtual classroom through trial and error and ongoing student feedback.
+Teachers should make learning messy by trying new tools and implementing new collaborative strategies to get students actively involved in the creation of knowledge and the negotiation of meaning!
+Importantly, teachers respond to students’ needs and motivations in every way possible.

 As I work toward developing the perseverance and drive to achieve my goals, I am reading Grit by Angela Duckworth.
 My biggest learning so far has been the importance of identifying and defining my inner compass, "...the thing that takes you some time to build, tinnier with, and finally get right, and then that guides you on your long and winding road to where, ultimately, you want to be" (p.
 60).
 I use this compass to set goals, plan my daily actions, and reflect.